Compare any two graphics cards:

 OpenGL Version OpenGL 4.5 OpenGL 3.1

-Memory Bandwidth: Memory bandwidth is the maximum amount of information (counted in MB per second) that can be transported over the external memory interface in a second.
-The number is calculated by multiplying the bus width by its memory clock speed.
-If it uses DDR memory, the result should be multiplied by 2 again.
-If DDR5, multiply by 4 instead.
-The higher the bandwidth is, the better the card will be in general.
-It especially helps with anti-aliasing, HDR and higher screen resolutions.
+Memory Bandwidth: Bandwidth is the largest amount of data (in units of MB per second) that can be transported across the external memory interface in a second.
+The number is worked out by multiplying the card's interface width by its memory clock speed.
+If it uses DDR type RAM, it must be multiplied by 2 again.
+If DDR5, multiply by ANOTHER 2x.
+The higher the memory bandwidth, the faster the card will be in general.
+It especially helps with anti-aliasing, High Dynamic Range and higher screen resolutions.

-Texel Rate: Texel rate is the maximum number of texture map elements (texels) that can be applied in one second.
-This number is worked out by multiplying the total amount of texture units by the core clock speed of the chip.
-The better the texel rate, the better the card will be at texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels processed per second.
+Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that can be processed in one second.
+This is calculated by multiplying the total amount of texture units by the core speed of the chip.
+The better this number, the better the graphics card will be at texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels in a second.

 Display Prices